kukuu/PWA/PWA/README.md

 ## Comments

-The comments in the JS files this  serve to provide explanation for the script in some of its behaviour.
+The comments in the JS files: This  serves to provide explanation for the script in some of its behaviour.
 There are cleaner versions labelled with the prefix light.

 ### Using Workbox by Google